interep-project/docs/docs/technical-overview/groups/emails.md

 ### 1. Whistle blowing

 You might want to allow individuals to claim that the company they work for has done something illegal but without having to reveal who they are (at least initially).
-While our system would only be part of a potential process for doing this it would allow an employee, through attesting that they belong to a specific Semaphore group, to be able to verify that they worked at a specific company and in such a way that the company could not tell which employee was doing this.
+While our system would only be part of a potential process for doing this it would allow an employee, through attesting that they belong to a specific InterRep group, to be able to verify that they worked at a specific company and in such a way that the company could not tell which employee was doing this.

 There are some caveats to this:

 -   To be most effective we would want the identity commitments to need to be recreated periodically to avoid someone being able to pretend that they are still affiliated with a company after they have left.
--   The obfuscation the Sempahore group provides, while cryptographically secure, has other weaknesses.
+-   The obfuscation the InterRep group provides, while cryptographically secure, has other weaknesses.
 For example, if only two people at a company have joined the group then while the company might not know which individual one was the whistle blower they could know it was one of the two.
 -   To be most effective this would require the employee to get their magic link from their work email, necessarily, but then use it on a computer they had a personal wallet on that would not be monitored by their company.

 ### 2. Academic groups